 How did they come up with that?
 Well, two reactions B12 facilitates are the metabolism of methylmalonic acid and homocysteine.
-And so for B12 deficient these two compounds can build up in our bloodstream because there isn’t enough B12 to run these reactions.
-So low levels of MMA and homocysteine can be a sign of good B12 status.
+And so, if we’re B12-deficient, these two compounds can build up in our bloodstream, because there isn’t enough B12 to run these reactions.
+So, low levels of MMA and homocysteine can be a sign of good B12 status.

-And as you can see, 2.4 micrograms is good in terms of lowering levels of methylmalonic acid levels and homocysteine but 4 appears to be better.
+And as you can see, 2.4 micrograms is good in terms of lowering methylmalonic acid levels and homocysteine, but 4 appears to be better.
 These biomarkers of functional B12 status hadn’t even been discovered when quote/unquote “Negroes” walked the earth.
-And once you hit 7 a day, you basically max out, so there’s no need to get more, though there appears to be no danger in doing so; you just pee the excess out.
+And once you hit 7 a day, you basically max out, so there’s no need to get more—though there appears to be no danger in doing so; you just pee the excess out.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is transcript contributed by Bruce A. Hamilton.

 Please consider volunteering to help out on the site.